 On The Horizon For GHG Regulation: Regulations for Measuring Greenhouse Gasses

 It is critical that companies are well-positioned for when international agencies, such as the EU, open the door to monitoring emissions outside of CO2.
-Both the European Union and the IMO have indicated that they are going to seek and seriously consider measures for measuring other greenhouse gasses, such as methane slip.
-In fact, not only methane but also NOx and soot will be subject to the EU Emissions Trading System (ETS) starting in 2026.
+Both the European Union and the IMO have indicated that they will add other emissions gasses to the ETS.
+Starting in 2026, CH4 and NOX are both covered by the ETS.
+SailPlan can help you track and report all GHGs.

 Another important consideration is the continuous and rising costs of taxes that the EU MRV and regulators are considering placing on shipowners.
 With the rising costs of methane, a harmful ghg, EU regulators are hopeful shipowners will divert their capital into investing in LNG and less toxic fuels for their operations.
 Given this regulatory framework, SailPlan and many other companies operate under the premise that the scope of emissions that are regulated and monitored will increase in upcoming years to meet achievements set out in the Paris Agreement and in COP discussions.